 By default, the master listens on TCP port 8080.
 This can be configured

-so requires a TLS private key and certificate; to configure them, set
+ability requires a TLS private key and certificate to be provided; set

 security.tls.key to paths to a

-PEM-encoded TLS certificate and private key, respectively.
-The
+PEM-encoded TLS certificate and private key, respectively, to do so.
+If

 Configuring Trial Runner Networking¶

 The master is capable of selecting the network interface that trial